 Finding the best health insurance coverage in Colorado

 The best health insurance coverage for you will be determined by your financial situation and medical needs.
-The two largest differentiating factors between all health plans are the monthly premiums and deductibles.
+The two largest differentiating factors between health plans are the monthly premiums and deductibles.
 You should carefully analyze these to determine what fits your health insurance needs and will provide the best coverage.
-Below we have provided guidelines to the four tiers available in Colorado.
+Below we have provided guidelines for the three tiers available in Colorado.

 Start with Silver plans

-Silver plans are an affordable middle ground policy that has modest premiums along with a deductible and out-of-pocket maximum that are between Bronze and Gold tiers.
+A Silver plan is an affordable middle-ground policy that tends to have modest premiums along with a deductible and out-of-pocket maximum between Bronze and Gold tiers.
 We recommend starting your health-care search by evaluating Silver plans, as these are great for a variety of people unless you are extremely healthy, can absorb a very high deductible or know you will have a number of large medical expenses.

-Silver plans are also the only health insurance plan that makes you eligible for cost-sharing reductions if you fall below 250% of the federal poverty level.
-These reductions can further decrease your copays, coinsurance and deductibles, and can sometimes provide more benefits than Gold metal tiers with lower premiums.
+Silver plans are also the only health insurance plans eligible for cost-sharing reductions if you fall below 250% of the federal poverty level.
+These reductions can further decrease your copays, coinsurance and deductibles, and can sometimes provide more benefits than Gold plans.

-Gold plans: Great if you anticipate high nedical costs
+Gold plans: Great if you anticipate high medical costs

-Gold health plans are the highest tier offered in Colorado and have the most expensive monthly premiums.
+Gold is the highest tier offered in Colorado and sometimes has the most expensive monthly premiums.
 But the policies also have the lowest deductibles, which can make it easier to begin coinsurance.
 For this reason, Gold plans are the best option if you expect to have a number of medical costs that may be expensive.
 One such example is if you have diabetes and need monthly access to insulin, which can drive up medical costs very quickly.

 Bronze plans: Best if you are healthy

-The cheapest plans available for purchase are Bronze and are best if you have low income due to the affordable monthly premiums.
+The cheapest plans available for purchase are Bronze plans, and they might be best if you have a low income due to the affordable monthly premiums.
 These plans come with the highest deductibles and therefore are only recommended if you are in excellent health and can absorb a higher deductible.
 Bronze plans provide coinsurance once the high deductible has been met.
-This means that it would require a large medical bill to reach the deductible level and may leave you bearing much more of the cost.
+This means that it would require a large medical bill to reach the deductible level and you could be left bearing much more of the cost.